 Among the specific actions aimed at young people, there are:

 Along this direction many projects and actions have been deployed at different levels.
-With the decree of the Undersecretary for the State of Health of the 26th of January 2021, the working group on mental health has been stablished.
-The group operates withing the General Directory for sanitary prevention and lasts for three years.
-The work of the group is organized in thematical subgroups, like the one related with children and teenager’s neuropsychiatry which is likely to be reinforced to bring the interventions to a more integrated and systemic level.
+With the decree of the Undersecretary for the State of Health of the 26th of January 2021, the working group on mental health has been established.
+The group operates within the General Directory for sanitary prevention and lasts for three years.
+The work of the group is organized in thematic subgroups, like the one related to children and teenager’s neuropsychiatry which is likely to be reinforced to bring the interventions to a more integrated and systemic level.

 The group has the following tasks:

-- Proposing operational and legislative actions to support the implementation of the most appropriate models of intervention for the psychosocial diagnosis, treatment and rehab of subjects with psychiatric disorders, finalized for the reduction of the voluntary and compulsory sanitary treatments (TSO) and of the mechanical and chemical restraint
+Proposing operational and legislative actions to support the implementation of the most appropriate models of intervention for the psychosocial diagnosis, treatment and rehab of subjects with psychiatric disorders, finalized atthe reduction of the voluntary and compulsory sanitary treatments (TSO) and of the mechanical and chemical restraints.

 For what concerns the ongoing projects coordinated by the High Institute for Health, it’s possible referring to: